Regulating the Profession

 - using any of the protected titles in contravention of the HPA (i.e. the person is using the protected titles without our authorization)

 The titles “registered dental assistant/RDA” and “dental assistant/DA” are protected under the HPA and may only be used with our authorization.

 When can I start work as a dental assistant?

 You may practice as a dental assistant when you are registered with us and have a practice permit.

 Can I work as a dental assistant before I am registered and have a practice permit?

 If you choose to practice without registration and a practice permit you are putting yourself, the patient’s well-being and your employer at risk.
-You are not covered by malpractice insurance and could be held personally liable for your actions or mistakes.

 According to the HPA, no one shall knowingly employ, for the purpose of providing professional services, a person who meets the requirements for registration unless that employed person is a regulated member, or authorized to provide the services pursuant to another enactment.
 Anyone who knowingly employs a person in contravention of the HPA is guilty of an offence.